UniMath/agda-unimath/src/commutative-algebra/intersections-ideals-commutative-rings.lagda.md

 ## Definitions

-### The universal property of intersections of radical ideals
+### The universal property of intersections of ideals

 ```agda
 module _